AdobeDocs/campaign.en/help/v8/start/capability-matrix.md

 * Increase speed of delivery
 * Real-time reporting with Cubes

-As a Campaign Classic user, note that most of the Campaign Classic v7 features are available with Campaign v8, except a small set of them, listed in [this section](#gs-removed).
+As a [!DNL Campaign Classic] user, note that most of the [!DNL Campaign Classic] v7 features are available with [!DNL Campaign] v8, except a small set of them, listed in [this section](#gs-removed).
 Others will come in future releases.
 [Learn more in this section](#gs-unavailable-features)

-:bulb: Learn more about Campaign v8 architecture in [this page](../dev/architecture.md).
+:bulb: Learn more about [!DNL Campaign] v8 architecture in [this page](../dev/architecture.md).

 ## Product configuration changes

-### Campaign and [!DNL Snowflake] {#ac-gs-snowflake}
+### [!DNL Campaign] and [!DNL Snowflake] {#ac-gs-snowflake}

-Campaign v8 works with two databases: a local database for the user interface real-time messaging and unitary queries and write through APIs, and a Cloud database for campaign execution, batch queries and workflow execution.
+[!DNL Adobe Campaign] v8 works with two databases: a local database for the user interface real-time messaging and unitary queries and write through APIs, and a Cloud database for campaign execution, batch queries and workflow execution.

 This is a foundational change in the software architecture.
-Data is now remote and Campaign federates the whole data, including Profiles.
-Campaign processes now scales end-to-end, from targeting to message execution: data ingestion, segmentation, targeting, queries, deliveries will now typically run in minutes.
+Data is now remote and Campaign federates the whole data, including Profiles. [!DNL Campaign] processes now scales end-to-end, from targeting to message execution: data ingestion, segmentation, targeting, queries, deliveries will now typically run in minutes.
 This new version solves the whole challenge of scaling while keeping the same level of flexibility & extensibility.
 The number of profiles is almost unlimited, and data retention can be extended.

 Cloud storage is performed in **[!DNL Snowflake]**: a new built-in **external account** ensures connectivity with the Cloud Database.
 It is configured by Adobe and must not be modified.
 [Learn more](../config/external-accounts.md).

 Any built-in schema/table which needs to be moved or replicated in Cloud Database comes with a built-in schema extension under the **xxl** namespace.
-Those extensions contain any modification required to move built-in schemas from the Campaign local database to the [!DNL Snowflake] Cloud database and to adapt their structure accordingly: new UUID, updated links, etc.
+Those extensions contain any modification required to move built-in schemas from the [!DNL Campaign] local database to the [!DNL Snowflake] Cloud database and to adapt their structure accordingly: new UUID, updated links, etc.

 >[!CAUTION]
 >
-> Customer data is not stored in the local Campaign database.
+> Customer data is not stored in the local [!DNL Campaign] database.
 As a consequence, any custom table needs to be create in the Cloud database.
 >

 Specific APIs are available to manage data between the local and the cloud database.
 Learn how these new APIs work and how to use them in [this page](../dev/new-apis.md).